carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

   - `Thin`
 - `<font-style>`: an optional attribute, used for italicized versions of fonts
   - `Italic`
-- `<font-split>`: an optional attribute for a specific unicode range, only available when `<output>` is `split`
+- `<font-split>`: an optional attribute for a specific Unicode range, only available when `<output>` is `split`
   - `Cyrillic`
   - `Greek`